simonbrowndotje/barista-express/README.md

 ## Storing beans

 I originally used a large airtight mason jar for storing beans, and that did work *when* the jar was kept relatively full.
 The beans did age quickly once I had a large amount of air in there though.
 I bought two 250g bags of the same beans, opened the first and stored it in the mason jar, with the beans only filling about one third of the jar's capacity.
 On day one, the espresso shots were fantastic, with lots of crema and identifable fruity tasting notes.
 On day two, everything changed.
 I had to grind two steps finer to slow the shots down, and the resulting shots had much less crema and flavour.
 Sufficient for milk-based drinks, but definitely not the same.
 Once those beans were finished, I opened the second bag, reset the grinder to the original coarser setting, and everything was good once again.
 I stored these new beans in a resealable bag, with the air pushed out.
 Shots for the rest of the bag were consistently good, with no grind size changes required.
 All of this made me realise that having an airtight jar is meaningless if there's more air than beans.
-I've now ordered an [Airscape canister](https://planetarydesign.com/shop/airscape-kitchen-canisters/) to store my beans.
+I've now use an [Airscape canister](https://planetarydesign.com/shop/airscape-kitchen-canisters/) to store my beans and it's a total game changer for shot consistency.

 ## Steaming milk and latte art